Infinitesimal freeness for orthogonally invariant random matrices: Real infinitesimal cumulants and real infinitesimal freeness

 are all from the same subalgebra, but for adjacent $l$'s are from different subalgebras.
-By the cyclicity of $\tau$ and $\tau'$ we may assume this holds for cyclically adjacent $l$'s as well.
+By the traciality of $\tau$ and $\tau'$ we may assume this holds for cyclically adjacent $l$'s as well.
 Now let

 Then $A_1, \dots, A_r$ are cyclically alternating, so by our earlier discussion we have $\kappa_r'(A_1, \dots,\ab A_r) = 0$.
 By Theorem \ref{thm:product rule}, the formula for cumulants with products for entries, we have